-How can I already be giving you a guide on Halloween 2018 when it’s not even a time yet?
-Halloween Time at the Disneyland Resort starts September 7th.
-Mickey’s Halloween party tickets are going on sale on June 5th for annual pass holders and the 12th for the public.
-That gives you about three months to plan your visit.
+How can I already be giving you a guide on Halloween 2019 when it’s not even Halloween time yet?
+Halloween Time at the Disneyland Resort starts September 6th.
+There will be no Mickey’s Halloween Party this year.
+The new party is Oogie Boogie Bash, held at Disney’s California Adventure.

 Let’s address Oogie Boogie Bash first since this is a ticketed event.
 I want to address prices people get upset about the prices.
 It’s $100 for the pass holder price for some nights when I went to these when my kids were little the tickets cost about $37.
 It is very expensive.
 For several years this was the only way I could bring my children to Disneyland.
 You are allowed to enter Disney California Adventure only three hours before the party.

 Also, the Halloween parade is only for the Halloween party.
 I recommend going to the earlier parties in September and picking a school night.
 The last hour of the party you can walk on rides.
-I saw one child who got to hold Cinderellas hand and ride King Arthur Carrousel with her last year.
-We walked right onto the Matterhorn.
-Amazing things happen when the park is this empty.
+My daughter held Cinderella’s hand and rode King Arthur Carrousel with her last year.
+We walked right onto rides.
+It was amazing.

 The best advice I can give you is Arrive early.
 Make rope drop enjoy the decorations before gets crowded.
 Ride the Haunted Mansion Holiday later in the day the Haunted Mansion Holiday can be a 60 plus minute wait.
 If you are a fan of the Nightmare Before Christmas visit the Pieces of Eight Gift Shop in New Orleans Square.
 You can take your picture with Jack and Sally.

 A beautiful Día de los Muertos display is small, but thoughtful is in Frontierland.
 Calaveras-style face painting is free but the line can get long.